bspiegel27/Hurricane-Related-Road-Closure-Mapping/Readme.md

 Tweet Text Cleaning

+Road Status Determination

-Geographic Feature Tagging
+# Geographic Feature Tagging

+The goal of this piece of the analysis is to construct detailed addresses that will enable accurate plotting on a map.
-Once tweets were gathered, we read through a variety of tweets to understand how road incidents were communicated.
+We read through a variety of tweets to understand how road incidents were communicated.
 We noticed a variety of trends that drove geographic feature tagging.
 First, tweets describing a road incident are almost always about a major highway, with that highway typically mentioned early on in the tweet.
-Second, a combination of supporting areas (cities, towns, and counties) and intersecting or nearby roads (exits are often mentioned.
+Second, supporting areas (cities, towns, and counties) and/or intersecting or nearby roads are used to describe where along a highway the incident occurred.
+Third, typos and abbreviations are extremely common and needed to be accounted for.
+The first step in the analysis involved gathering lists of geographic features.
+Highways were gathered largely from wikipedia and state dept of transportation accounts, and included main and auxiliary interstates, US routes, and state highways.
+County highways and local roads were not included as lists of these roads are typically stored on individual state county websites or not at all.
+However, to identify presence of roads, we did create a list of road suffixes (eg avenue, street, lane) such that we could identify presence of a road without knowing its name.
+Improvement to our list generation could be made by determining how to extract layers from exising map APIs to create a database of street and road names.
+Cities and counties were siimlarly gathered from wikipedia.
+Individual exits and mile markers were not gathered, though

 Geocoding